o19s/opensearch-ubi/examples/sql_queries.md

 where query_id ='0b72b056-294c-4d3b-9a4b-1468b4e9cb93'
 order by timestamp
 ```
-(In this generated data, the `query` field is plain text; however in the real implementation the query will be in internal OS formatting of the query and parameters.)
+(In this generated data, the `query` field is plain text; however in the real implementation the query will be in the internal DSL of the query and parameters.)
 hits|query_response_id|query_id|user_id|query|session_id|timestamp
 ---|---|---|---|---|---|---
 {id=1377142}|14039d3e-b91d-4cf8-a11b-55d31d14d7ae|14039d3e-b91d-4cf8-a11b-55d31d14d7ae|172_073f163d-b2d0-401b-b7fa-b060834350ee|Virtual flexibility systematic|6044bc19-78da-40d5-8e7b-725d00dd2a78_1916|1.8079822E9